 If you happen to travel down London’s Park Lane you may notice a striking landmark.
-Unveiled a few years ago to much ceremony, the Animals in War Memorial is a powerful tribute to the many animals that gave their lives in the conflicts of the 20th century.
+Unveiled a few years ago to much ceremony, the Animals in War Memorial is a powerful tribute to the many animals in conflict that gave their lives in war zones of the 20th century.
 It’s a fitting memorial to some forgotten victims of war.

 We rightly think first of the many men and women that died in those conflicts, but that should never prevent us from also sparing a thought for the enormous suffering endured by those animals that suffered and often died in battle.

 Eight million working horses lost their lives during the First World War alone, along with countless donkeys and mules.
 It’s an astonishing and sobering statistic.